jq/PatriciaTrie/README.md

 - `make run` runs it on http://localhost:8666
 - `make jar` assembles an exeutable jar
-- `etc/get` is a convenience script to perform a query
+- `bin/get` is a convenience script to perform a query
-- `etc/put` is a convenience script to add strings
+- `bin/put` is a convenience script to add strings
+- `bin/import_stdin` is a convenience script to import lines from stdin

 Licence